Confidence Intervals for Performance Estimates in Brain MRI Segmentation

 \subsection{Details on the estimated measures on subsamples of the test sets}

 \paragraph{Parametric estimates} For the parametric estimation, we denote as

-the empirical mean and standard deviation for the subsample $S_{k,j}$ where $P_{j,k,l}$ is the performance metric (in our case either Dice accuracy or Hausdorff distance) of a given subject in the sub-sample $S_{k,j}$.
+the empirical mean and standard deviation for the subsample $S_{k,j}$ where $P_{j,k,l}$ is the performance metric (in our case either Dice Similarity Coefficient or Hausdorff distance) of a given subject in the sub-sample $S_{k,j}$.
 Similarly, we use the notations

 We then compute the average of $\mu_{k,j}$, $\sigma_{k,j}$, $\text{SEM}_{k,j}$, $\nu_{k,j}$ across the different subsamples $S_{k,j}$ for $k$ fixed and $j \in \{1,\ldots, 100\}$.
 This provides the following estimates $\mu_{k}$, $\sigma_{k}$, $\text{SEM}_{k}$ and $\nu_{k}$.
 Similarly, we define $\text{CI}_{k}=[-1.96\times\text{SEM}_{k},1.96\times\text{SEM}_{k}]$.